msamsami/wnb/README.md

 **Minimum Log-likelihood Difference WNB (MLD-WNB)** is a novel weighting approach that optimizes the weights according to the Bayes optimal decision rule and includes hyperparameters for controlling the model's bias. `wnb` library provides an efficient implementation of MLD-WNB which is compatible with Scikit-learn API.

 ## Install
-The easiest way to install the qna-bot is by using `pip`:
+The easiest way to install the wnb library is by using `pip`:
 ```commandline
 pip install git+https://github.com/msamsami/weighted-naive-bayes
 ```